Last updated 12 February 2026

-As many individual copyright owners are not in a position to enforce their copyright by policing the copying of their works, copyright owners often enlist copyright-collecting societies to license the use of their works and collect payments on their behalf.
+As many individual copyright owners are not in a position to enforce their copyright by policing the copying of their works, copyright owners often enlist copyright collecting societies to license the use of their works and collect payments on their behalf.
 Collecting societies are non-profit organisations and membership is optional.
 If a copyright owner chooses to become a member of a relevant collecting society, they assign certain rights to that particular society.
 In so doing, the collecting society has the authority to:

 - license specific use of copyright material